-In addition to writing the papers, you will each be performing reviews of each others work.
-This will give you an opportunity to read closely about topics other than the one you chose, and hopefully you will be able to learn about science writing more quickly.
+In addition to homework assignments, you will each be performing reviews of each others work on a few of the assignments where this is appropriate.
+This will give you an opportunity to revisit the questions asked, and hopefully you will be able to learn common mistakes and scientific presentation and writing more quickly.
 Also, there are a lot of quandaries that arise in peer-reviewing (e.g., one reviewer loves it and one hates it, or a reviewer makes incorrect statements), so you'll get some experience with those issues by practice in a friendly environment.